susanemcg/DigitalSecurityForJournalists/the_technology/beyond_the_exchange.md

 software that you have voluntarily (if unknowingly) loaded onto your device yourself.

-> The term “pwn” (pronounced ) derives [either from World of Warcraft or
+> The term “pwn” (pronounced p'ōn) derives [either from World of Warcraft or
 > chess.](http://www.wowwiki.com/Own)

 This most commonly happens through USB drives and downloads, both of